kimitrii/reaper-scripts/README.md

 Perfect for batch actions like coloring, volume adjustments, live record, FX application, or exporting stems.

 ## 🛠 Installation
-1. Copy the script file (`SelectChildTracks.lua`) into your REAPER Scripts folder.
+1. Copy the script file (`Select child tracks inside folders (exclude folders and AUX).lua`) into your REAPER Scripts folder.
 2. In REAPER, open the **Action List**, click *Load…*, and select the script.

 ## ⚙️ Usage